Sector specific advice

 - minimise customer dwell time within the premises

-- ensure public health measures are rigorously adhered to at all times, particularly 2m physical distancing and capacity guidelines where customer seating is provided
+- ensure public health measures are rigorously adhered to at all times, particularly 1m physical distancing (from 19 July) and capacity guidelines where customer seating is provided

 - follow background sounds guidance when TVs are switched on